 It's important for large paved areas to drain into an interim location, such as a depressed landscape island dressed up with plants that like their feet wet.
 This means that when water ultimately seeps into the groundwater supply, it has been filtered of road oils, heavy metals, animal waste, and other stuff we don't like to think about.

 So you see, just a simple three-point plan (clean-ups, parking maximums, and low-impact development) could be quite bold and also very worthwhile.
 Thinking on a watershed scale will require making some new acquaintances, but you will find that over time, some will become friends as you experience the joy of cleaning up your local stream or bay.

-Do go over and read the stormwater runoff page for more easy-to-articulate, tough-to-do ideas that your watershed planning could implement.
+Do go over and read the stormwater runoff page (photo link elsewhere on this page) for more easy-to-articulate, tough-to-do ideas that your watershed planning could implement.